yuhorizons/yuhorizons.github.io/recipes/movie.md

 * 6. Order pizza
 * ---
 * Edwin on phone:
-* I would like to order an extra large delux pizza delivered please!
+* I would like to order an extra large deluxe pizza delivered please!
 * ---
-* Edwin watches netflix (Angles of Soul)
+* Edwin watches netflix (Angles)
 * ---
 * ---
 * Pizza delivery